tum-ewk/ficus/doc/tutorial.rst

 Min-Cap
 ^^^^^^^^

 Consider minimal installed capacities of processes and storages if activated.
 This allows to set a minimum capacity of processes and storages, that has to be build, if the process is built at all (it still can not be built at all).
-Setting minimal and maximal cpapcities of processes/storages to the same level, this allows invetigating if buidling a specific process/storage with a specific size is cost efficient.
+Setting minimal and maximal capacities of processes/storages to the same level, this allows investigating if building a specific process/storage with a specific size is cost efficient.

 Open and run :download:`NewFactory.xlsx <NewFactory/NewFactory.xlsx>` or :download:`NewFactory.xlsm <NewFactory/NewFactory.xlsm>`, and take a look at the ``capacities`` result figure: